-- Go to the Surveys page on the course web site. - Follow the link for Background and Group formation Survey. - Complete the survey no later than 11:59pm this Thursday (11 Jan 2018). - It should take only \sim 5 minutes. - Note that surveys sometimes fail to save. - Type long answers into a file first and paste them into the survey.
+- Go to the Surveys page on the course web site. - Follow the link for Background and Group formation Survey. - Complete the survey TODAY. - It should take only \sim 5 minutes. - Note that surveys sometimes fail to save. - Type long answers into a file first and paste them into the survey.
 Then you won't get as frustrated if it fails to save.